pddo/junior-bot/README.md

 # Junior Slackbot

-The repo is for personal experiment only.
+The repo is personal experiment only.

 ## Deployment